AhlamAlshekhi/Kurdish/README.md

 # Kurdistan
-some info and Links to kurdistan Wikipedia
+some info and Links for kurdistan Wikipedia